 What This Does Not Change

 Everything else about how a Belief Index series works continues to hold for Perpetual series:- Physical backing.
-Every share remains backed by actual Polymarket positions held in custody.
+Every share remains backed by actual prediction market positions held in custody.
 No synthetic exposure.

 - Mint and redeem at NAV windows.
 Outside of the gate, Perpetual series operate on the same NAV-window cadence as Fixed series.

 - Rules-based methodology.
-Market selection for inclusion in a Perpetual series follows qualitative criteria (thematic relevance, liquidity depth, trading volume, spread quality, time horizon, resolution clarity) published in the Perpetual series methodology page.
+Market selection for inclusion in a Perpetual series follows the six qualitative criteria in Market Selection Criteria above.

 - Full audit trail.
-Every reconstitution event produces a complete record – composition version from and to, chain-link anchor, trades executed, initiating admin, realized cost.
+Every reconstitution event produces a complete record – composition version from and to, chain-link anchor, trades executed, and realized cost.

 Further Reading